 IGP Offers Students Flexible Path for Pursuing Scientific Interests While Earning PhD

-The program is comprised of 136 faculty members from 14 departments across the medical school who devote their considerable research and teaching expertise to ensure that Feinberg students are well prepared for careers in science and medicine.
+The program is comprised of 135 faculty members from 14 departments of the medical school who devote their considerable research and teaching expertise to ensure that Feinberg students are well prepared for careers as scientists.

-Currently, there are 217 students in the IGP working toward their PhD — a five year commitment, on average.
+There are approximately 200 students in the IGP working toward their PhD — a five year commitment, on average.
 All students fulfill the required core curriculum before taking courses that are tailored to their individual research and academic interests.
-In addition to coursework, each student completes three research rotations in laboratories, eventually selecting the lab where they will finalize their research project.
-They also publish at least one first author, peer-reviewed, original research paper, and complete a written dissertation to earn the PhD degree.
+In addition to the coursework, each student completes three research rotations in laboratories — eventually selecting the lab where they will finalize their research project, publish at least one first author, peer-reviewed, original research paper, and complete a written dissertation to earn the PhD degree.

-“We aim to attract the highest quality graduate students and provide them with the best educational and professional development opportunities so they can be successful scientists in their chosen careers,” Karpus says.
+“We aim to attract the highest quality graduate students and provide them with the best opportunities so they can be successful scientists in their chosen careers,” Karpus says.